bidodev/word-definition-finder/README.md

 npm install
 ```
 #### 2. Create a config.js
-> In the same folder of package.json you need a config.js with those informations
+> In the same folder of package.json you need a config.js like this
->> You can get an API key here: https://developer.oxforddictionaries.com/

 ```javascript
 const credentials = {
      id : '********',